violazhong/violazhong.github.io/index.md

 <img class='profile-picture' src='violazhong.jpeg' align="right" width="225" height="300">

-## About Me

-I'm a technology fellow at [New York City Commission on Human Rights (NYCCHR)](https://www1.nyc.gov/site/cchr/index.page).
-My research focuses on Algorithmic Fairness.
+I am a technology fellow at [New York City Commission on Human Rights (NYCCHR)](https://www1.nyc.gov/site/cchr/index.page) & [Media Democracy Fund](http://mediademocracyfund.org/).
+My research focuses on "Algorithmic Fairness" and the topics arised by algorithmic tools especially in housing.

+I graduated from [New York University](https://www.nyu.edu/), [Center for Urban Progress and Science](http://cusp.nyu.edu/) with a master degree in [Urban Informatics](https://en.wikipedia.org/wiki/Urban_informatics).
+Prior to NYU, I worked as a product marketing manager for [a technology startup](https://www.chinatravelnews.com/article/95549) in China.

 After one year research, I'm invited to present a tutorial about my understanding towards issues arised by algorithmic-based tenant screening tools at [ACM FAT 2019](https://fatconference.org/index.html).

-Before NYCCHR, I was in [NYU](https://www.nyu.edu/), [CUSP(Center for Urban Progress and Science)](http://cusp.nyu.edu/),  for my master degree in [Urban Informatics](https://en.wikipedia.org/wiki/Urban_informatics).
-Prior to NYU, I worked as a marketing manager for [a technology startup](https://www.chinatravelnews.com/article/95549) in China.

 You can email me via: xz1809 [at] nyu [dot] edu.